Regina Lewis

-Regina Lewis is an American author, national television contributor, and businesswoman.
+Regina Lewis is an American author and national television contributor.

+Her media coverage spans consumer trends.

 She was a contributor to USA Today and regularly covered economic headlines for MSNBC.

+She held the position of Vice President in the International Division of Marriott International spanning 136 countries and territories.
+Additionally, she was a consultant to top executives at MGM Resorts International and Aimbridge Hospitality.

-She first appeared on national TV news in 1999 on the CBS Early Show and was a DIY Network host and co-host on CNNfn and CNN Headline News.
+Regina first appeared on national TV news in 1999 on the CBS Early Show and was a DIY Network host and co-host on CNNfn and CNN Headline News.
 She also commentated for Today, The View, and Fox News Channel.

-Ms. Lewis was a producer, writer and reporter for the Emmy-nominated "My Generation" on PBS and is the author of the best-selling book Wired in a Week.
+Ms. Lewis was a producer, writer, and reporter for the Emmy-nominated "My Generation" on PBS and is the author of the best-selling book Wired in a Week (Warner Publishing).

 She contributed to the primetime series Big Brother and Extra where she hosted red-carpet interviews for major events including the Grammys and the world premiere of Harry Potter.

-Over the course of a decade, she was a spokesperson for AOL, Amazon, Bank of America, and Microsoft.
+Over the course of a decade, she was a sought-after spokesperson for AOL, Amazon, Bank of America, and Microsoft.

-She currently serves as Vice President of Communications for the International Division of Marriott International which spans 136 countries and territories.

 Personal life

-Lewis is married to John Cowne and lives in Northern Virginia.
+Lewis is married to longtime educator and former football player and coach John Cowne and lives in Northern Virginia.
 They have six children.